220418-USF-NEC-JavaReact/Labs/Week1/Lab14/Race.md

 -   "Kid 1" if the first kid is closer to the truck
 -   "Kid 2" if the second kid is closer to the truck
--   "Truck" if the kids are the same disance from the truck
+-   "Truck" if the kids are the same distance from the truck

 ## Example